borntofrappe/flutter-beginners-tutorial/README.md

 )
 ```

-`AppBar` adsd a bar at the top of the screen.
+`AppBar` adds a bar at the top of the screen.
 The widget accepts a title property to describe a specific string.
 Notice that the title is included with yet another widget — `Text`.

 The tree is built in this fashion nesting properties and values.